harvester/docs/docs/rancher/cloud-provider.md

 ### IPAM
 Harvester's built-in load balancer supports both `pool` and `dhcp` modes.
 You can select the mode in the Rancher UI.
 Harvester adds the annotation `cloudprovider.harvesterhci.io/ipam` to the service behind.

-- pool: You should configure an IP address pool in Harvester in advance.
+- pool: You should configure an IP address pool in Harvester's `Settings` in advance.
 The Harvester LoadBalancer controller will allocate an IP address from the IP address pool for the load balancer.

   ![](/img/v1.1/rancher/vip-pool.png)